geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-22.md

 #### Qualifier (column 4)
 Flags that modify the interpretation of an annotation.
-One (or more) from the table below; "NOT" may be prepended with a pipe.
+One from the table below; "NOT" may be prepended with a pipe for negation.

 See also the [documentation on qualifiers](http://geneontology.org/docs/go-annotations/#annotation-qualifiers) in the GO annotation guide

-    This field is now mandatory in GAF 2.2; cardinality 1 or >1; for cardinality >1 use a pipe to separate entries (e.g. NOT|contributes_to)
+    This field is now mandatory in GAF 2.2; cardinality 1 or 2; for cardinality 2 use a pipe to separate the "NOT" from the relation (e.g. "NOT|contributes_to")

 | **Molecular Function 	| Biological Process 	| Cellular Component**
 |----------|---------|-------------|